Angle Grinder Pre-Use Inspection Checklist: Stay Safe Every Time

 prioritize safety and compliance

-Once you’ve inspected your angle grinder and verified your PPE is in place, it’s time to address any findings.
-Here’s what you should do next:
+Once you’ve finished inspecting your angle grinder and confirmed your PPE is ready, it’s time to act on what you found.
+Here’s what to do next:

-• Document your inspection results in a log for tracking maintenance and compliance.
+• Document your inspection results in a log to track maintenance and stay compliant.

-• If you find defects, label the grinder as out of service and report it to maintenance.
+• If you find defects, label the grinder as out of service and report it to your maintenance team.

-• Clean the grinder and workspace thoroughly to eliminate debris.
+• Clean the grinder and workspace thoroughly to get rid of debris.

-• Review the inspection checklist to confirm all safety features are functional.
+• Review the inspection checklist one more time to confirm all safety features are working.

-• Schedule regular follow-up inspections based on your findings to guarantee ongoing safety.
+• Schedule follow-up inspections based on your findings to keep safety consistent.

 Frequently Asked Questions